 A partial denture consists of replacement teeth attached to a gum-colored base.
 Teeth may or may not be in a row.
-The prosthetic either fits into the mouth via suction, denture adhesive, or in the case of a fixed bridge, clips.
+The prosthetic either fits into the mouth via suction, denture adhesive, or, in the case of a fixed bridge, clips.

 Patients who are missing a full arch of teeth don’t have to continue to suffer through embarrassment and discomfort.
 Dr. Marks offers complete dentures that replace a full arch of either upper or lower teeth and provide a comfortable fit.
 Complete dentures are removable for cleaning and require follow-up fitting appointments.
 Each complete denture is handcrafted through our dental lab to look and feel as natural as possible.

 With advances in modern dentistry, we are pleased to offer implant-supported dentures to ensure a firm hold and incredible comfort.
-Dr. Marks works together with Dr. Martin and other area specialists to provide the mini-implant system to provide greater denture stability.
-The system requires the implantation of four mini dental implants that function as prosthetic roots, as well as a retaining fixture installed on your custom denture.
+Dr. Marks works together with other area specialists to provide the mini-implant system to provide greater denture stability.
+The system requires the implantation of dental implants that function as prosthetic roots, as well as a retaining fixture installed on your custom denture.
 Once in place, your denture will rest naturally on the gum.
 The system allows for tiny movements while keeping your denture securely in place.
 Implant-supported dentures is a one-step procedure that is minimally invasive and doesn’t even involve sutures.
 In addition, healing times are much shorter than those associated with typical denture placement procedures.